• Skip to primary navigation

 In the Kitchen

-Chrome footed boletes are a decent mushroom for the table.
+Chrome footed boletes are a great mushroom for the table.
 Unlike their Leccinum cousins, they're more likely to have bug damage, but it isn't anywhere near something like a porcini.
 Like other boletes, they dry very well, and the flavor of these is improved and concentrated a bit by drying.

 They're not crazy flavorful, but they're not skunky like a Suillus at all either, just nice and mild tasting.